nozzlegear/ShopifySharp/readme.md

 The test suite relies on your own Shopify credentials, including your Shopify API key, a shop's *.myshopify.com URL, and an access token with full permissions for that shop.
 [This blog post](https://nozzlegear.com/blog/generating-shopify-authorization-credentials) will show you exactly what you need to do to get a shop access token with full permissions.

 Once you have those credentials, place them inside of the `AppSettings.example.config` file and **rename that file** to `AppSettings.private.config`.
 That will ensure your private API key and access token don't accidentally get uploaded to public source control.

+---

+With all of that said, the `ShopifyRecurringChargeService` tests require a little bit of manual intervention to pass.

+First, the service requires a real app, a real shop, and a real access token for that shop, because private apps cannot use the Shopify billing API.

+Second, when testing the `service.ActivateAsync` and `service.DeleteAsync` methods, you'll need to do the following:

+1. Insert a breakpoint after creating a charge.
+2. Copy the charge's `ConfirmationUrl` into your browser and navigate to it.
+3. Accept the charge.
+4. Release the breakpoint and finish the test.